Here are some essential information for the June 2017 trip to Silk Road, Dunhuang China

 Day 1 - 4th June 2017 Shanghai - Lanzhou, Ganshu Province

 Depart from Shanghai Pudong Intl Airport on a domestic flight and arrive in Lanzhou in the afternoon, the capital city of Gansu province in Northwest China.
 Check in hotel and rest.
 Visit to the Lanzhou Museum to have the brief understanding of the ancient Silk Road and its history.
 Travel to Wuwei by late afternoon.
 Wuwei city is positioned along the Hexi Corridor.
 Historically it was the only route from central China to western China and the rest of Central Asia.
 Check in hotel and dinner.
-Overnight at Lanzhou.
+Overnight at Wuwei.

 Day 2 - 5th June 2017 Zhangye Danxia National Geological Park